 IACAT provides workshops as a learning opportunity for attendees.
-The workshops will take place on October 10, 2021 from 8:00 am to 12:30 pm.
-Below are the workshops offered at the 2021 conference.
+The workshops will take place on the first day of the conference from 8:00 am to 12:30 pm.
+Below are the workshops offered at the conference.

 You will have the option of selecting one of the workshops when registering for the conference.
 Click here to register!

 Angela Verschoor (Cito, The Netherlands), Theo Eggen, and Maaike van Groen (Cito, The Netherlands)

 This workshop explores the role that simulation studies play in CAT research and test development.
 Simulations are run by software programs that typically apply a CAT algorithm to a data set of fake (monte carlo) examinees, or real data from past assessments.
 This provides the researcher control over important algorithms such as items selection methods, exposure controls, and termination criterion, and therefore allows them to imagine and explore experimental designs to investigate aspects of their performance.
 Simulations are the only method available in CAT development that allow test developers to investigate whether that their CAT results in valid measurements.
 During the workshop, we will use a Windows software program to have a look at some CAT simulations.
 Participants are asked to bring their own laptop.

 Workshop 2 – Developing Online Adaptive Tests Using Open-Source Concerto Platform